mfick737/AlN-ALD-Adsorption-w-Quantum-ESPRESSO/README.md

 This repository contains two kinds of files:
 1) Quantum ESPRESSO input files
 2) Python scripts
+3) Bash .sh executable scripts

 The syntax of QE input files for various QE executables (pw.x, bands.x, ph.x etc.) can be found online.

+The python and bash scripts were used to create, analyze, or run input files

 I plan on publishing some of the results from my investigation on an open-source platform in the near future.